IPM Impacts

 Tick IPM

 The Ticks and Tick-borne Diseases Pest Alert was updated in April 2023, bringing important tick prevention information to all.
-Once a year, the Tick IPM Working Group hosts the Tick Academy, which is an opportunity for researchers, educators, students, public health professionals, pest control professionals, public-space managers and citizen scientists interested in learning more about what they can do to stop the spread of ticks and tick-borne diseases in their communities.
-This year’s Tick Academy will be virtual October 11 – 12, 2023.
+Once a year, the Tick IPM Working Group hosts Tick Academy, which is an event for researchers, educators, students, public health professionals, pest control professionals, public-space managers and citizen scientists interested in learning more about what they can do to stop the spread of ticks and tick-borne diseases in their communities.

 Pulse Crops

-Growing Pulse Crops podcast and new website now available!
+The Growing Pulse Crops podcast and Pulse Crops Working Group website are available!
 The goal of the Pulse Crops Working Group (PCWG) is to foster collaborative relationships among researchers, extension professionals, industry stakeholders and growers to address Integrated Pest Management (IPM) priorities in pulse crops.
 Pulse crops including dry edible pea, lentil, chickpea, fava bean and dry bean are healthful food choices that are also vital components of cropping systems in the north central and northwestern U.S.

 Great Lakes Hop IPM